DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.0.1 =
+= 4.0.2 =
-The plugin has been completely re-written, but should for the most part be backwards compatible.
-See the changelog for changes.
+Adding nofollow to social links for SEO.